luckie/best_in_place/README.md

   by @bfalling.
 Add object name option (thanks @nicholassm).
 Check version of Rails before booting.
 Minor fixes.
 - v.1.0.6 Fix issue with display_with.
 Update test_app to 3.2.
+- v.1.1.0 Changed $ by jQuery for compatibility (thanks @tschmitz), new events for 'deactivate' (thanks @glebtv), added new 'data' attribute to BIP's span (thanks @straydogstudio), works with dynamically added elements to the page (thanks @enriclluelles), added object detection to the 'path' parameter and some more bugfixes.

 ###Rails 3.0 branch only
 - v.0.2.0 Added RSpec and Capybara setup, and some tests.
 Fix countries map syntax, Allowing href and some other HTML attributes.
 Adding Travis CI too.
 Added the best_in_place_if option.
 Added ajax:success trigger, thanks to @indrekj.